Knee Replacement

 What is Knee Replacement Surgery?

-Knee prosthesis surgery is a successful surgical procedure that perfectly and permanently relieves pain in knee arthrosis and improves the functional status of patients.
-The aim of knee replacement surgery is to ensure that the patient has a painless and mobile joint and that the quality of daily life is at the highest level.
+Knee arthroplasty is a highly effective surgical intervention that provides lasting relief from knee arthrosis pain and enhances the functional capacity of patients.
+The primary goal of knee replacement surgery is to ensure the patient achieves a pain-free and mobile joint, thereby enhancing their quality of life.

 Who Is A Candidate For Knee Replacement?

-Key questions that guide the physician when deciding on knee replacement surgery include:
+Key considerations guiding the decision for knee replacement surgery include:

-• Is there a significant decrease in the patient's walking distance during the day?
+- Has there been a notable decrease in the patient's daily walking distance?

-The surgery can be performed with general anesthesia or regional anesthesia.
-In this preference, the patient's co-morbidities are evaluated, but the patient's request is more important.
-Postoperative pain control is provided with preoperative epidural catheter or peripheral nerve block applications.
-The duration of the operation takes an average of 1.5 hours.
+The surgical procedure can be conducted under general or regional anesthesia based on the patient's comorbidities and preferences.
+Postoperative pain management is facilitated through preoperative epidural catheters or peripheral nerve blocks.
+The average duration of the operation is approximately 1.5 hours.

 What are the Risks of Knee Replacement Surgery?

-• Postoperative infection around the wound or around the prosthesis,
+- Postoperative infections around the wound or prosthesis

 How Long Does the Pain Last After Knee Replacement Surgery?